gogins/csound-extended/Opcodes/MVerb/README.md

 Implements Jon Christopher Nelson's waveguide mesh reverb, originally created as a Cabbage VST plugin, as a C++ Csound plugin opcode.

-MVerb is a plugin opcode that is based on a modified five-by-five 2D waveguide mesh developed in Csound using the Cabbage framework.
-MVerb is highly flexible and can generate compelling and unique reverberation effects ranging from traditional spaces to infinite morphing spaces or the simulation of metallic plates or cymbals.
+MVerb is a modified five-by-five 2D waveguide mesh reverberation effect.
+It is highly flexible and can generate compelling and unique effects timbres ranging from traditional spaces to infinite morphing spaces or the simulation of metallic plates or cymbals.
 The plugin incorporates a 10-band parametric equalizer for timbral control and delay randomization to create more unusual effects.

 ## Syntax
 ```